Equation of time: Mathematical description

 Here time and angle are quantities that are related by factors such as: 2π radians = 360° = 1 day = 24 hours.
 The difference, EOT, is measurable since GHA is an angle that can be measured and Universal Time, UT, is a scale for the measurement of time.
 The offset by π = 180° = 12 hours from UT is needed because UT is zero at mean midnight while GMHA = 0 at mean noon.
+Universal Time is discontinuous at mean midnight so another quantity day number N, an integer, is required in order to form the continuous quantity time t: t = N + UT/24 hr days.
 Both GHA and GMHA, like all physical angles, have a mathematical, but not a physical discontinuity at their respective (apparent and mean) noon.
 Despite the mathematical discontinuities of its components, EOT is defined as a continuous function by adding (or subtracting) 24 hours in the small time interval between the discontinuities in GHA and GMHA.

 According to the definitions of the angles on the celestial sphere GHA = GAST − α (see hour angle) where: